Cookie cutter mince pies

 The pastry is very forgiving so don’t be put off by making your own.
 Homemade always tastes best unless it’s filo or puff.
-For those occasions, follow the arrows to the frozen food section.
-When making your own, remember to chill the pastry before rolling it out to prevent shrinkage and to yield a light and flaky crust.
+For those occasions, store bought is there to make life simpler.
+When making your own pastry remember to chill it before rolling it out to prevent shrinking.
 Essential for successful pastry making is a cool kitchen, cold hands and warm heart.
-Ask any Italian.
-You can taste love in food!

-I know I said a few words, but here’s the last bit of advice.
-Make dozens of these cookie cutter mince pies and freeze them for later.
+While you have the flour out, I’d make dozens of these cookie cutter mince pies and freeze them for later.
 They’re my go-to back-up plan for relaxed holidays entertaining.
-This Christmas, when long lost friends from Norway arrive unexpectedly on your doorstep or, your extended family includes three dozen hungry heads, pop a tray of these in the oven and serve with chilled bubbly, mugs of warming eggnog (Northern hemisphere folk) or a cup of proper English tea.
-Whichever shoe fits, make these!
+This Christmas, when friends arrive unexpectedly on your doorstep or, your extended family includes dozens of mince pie lovers, pop a tray of these in the oven and serve with chilled bubbly, eggnog or a cup of proper English tea.

 Cookie cutter mince pies